microsoft/azure-spring-apps-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 az spring-cloud app logs --name spring-cloud-microservice -f
 ```

+_Please be aware it might take a couple of minutes for the logs to show up._

 You should see the console output of `spring-cloud-microservice` scroll by on your terminal:

 ![Console output](media/02-console-output.png)